 Nursery sessions start at 8:15am – 11:45 in the morning and 12:45 – 4:15pm in the afternoon, it is possible to book morning or afternoon sessions but you must book a minimum of three sessions a week.
 We currently accept Nursery vouchers but this is under review.
 Pre-Reception sessions should be a minimum of three full days.

 Lunch and indeed supper is cooked on the premises by one of our two chefs.We aim for healthy eating but acknowledge the need for the occasional sweet treat to sneak in, alongside staples such as fresh fruit and yoghurt.
 Pupils are offered a vegetarian option and any child who is utterly perplexed by what they have been served will always be offered a third alternative.

 In addition to their basic timetable, pupils will spend time each week in our Forest School; they meet twice a week for a whole-school assembly; they play fixtures against other schools from Year 3 and they have a programme of food tech, design technology and art.

 Our timetable ensures that we ask more of our pupils academically in the morning, while the afternoons are busy with sport, art, design, cookery and philosophy…

-We have one major production each year and all pupils are encouraged to take part but music and drama form the backdrop to many of the things we do.
+We have three major productions each year covering all age groups and all pupils take part but music and drama form the backdrop to many of the things we do.